directus/directus/docs/reference/old-sdk.md

 - **Description** — Defines a callback function to indicate the upload progress.
 - **Default** — N/A

+::: tip ProgressEvent

-:::tip ProgressEvent Please see the MDN documentation to learn more about the [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).
+Please see the MDN documentation to learn more about the [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).

 :::